sai-pracheetha/ipu-playbook/ovs_offload/README.md

 -rw-r--r-- 1 root root 1376720 Sep 11  2024 e2100-default-1.0.30.0.pkg
 ```

-### Copy P4 artifacts to the ACC
+### Copy P4 Artifacts to the ACC

 - Copy the P4 artifacts folder `intel-ipu-host-components/P4Tools/P4Programs/artifacts/fxp-net_linux-networking` for the specific release version being tested to the IMC and then to the ACC location `/opt/p4/p4sde/p4_test/fxp-net_linux-networking`.

 ### Host IDPF Interface Setup

-- Extract The host package `intel-ipu-host-components-<version>.<build number>.tar.gz`, this contains the IDPF source and Pre-built RPMs for RHEL and Rocky Linux.
+- Extract The host package `intel-ipu-host-components-<version>.<build number>.tar.gz`, this contains the IDPF source and pre-built RPMs for RHEL and Rocky Linux.
+- If using some other flavor of Linux, run the following commands as a root user to build the IDPF driver from source
-- Make sure the same version of IDPF driver is loaded on the Host, IMC and ACC, run commands below as a root user to build the IDPF Driver from the source.
+- Make sure the same version of IDPF driver is loaded on the host, IMC and ACC

 ```bash
 cd intel-ipu-host-components/IDPF